Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-Crate-O/index.md

 # Five ways RO-Crate data packages are important for repositories

-Time: 05/June/2024: 11:00 - 12:30 · Location: Drottningporten 1
+Time: 05 June 2024, 11:00 - 12:30 · Location: Drottningporten 1

 Peter Sefton*, Stian Soiland-Reyes**

 *University of Queensland, Australia; **The University of Manchester, UK

 Research Object Crate is a linked data metadata packaging standard which has been widely adopted in research contexts.
-In this presentation we will briefly explain what RO-Crate is, how it is being adopted worldwide, then go on to list ways that RO-Crate is growing in importance in the repository world:
+In this presentation, we will briefly explain what RO-Crate is, how it is being adopted worldwide, then go on to list ways that RO-Crate is growing in importance in the repository world:

-- Uploading of complex multi-file objects means RO-Crate is compatible with any general purpose repository that can accept a zip file (with some coding, repository services can do more with RO-Crates)
+- Uploading of complex multi-file objects means RO-Crate is compatible with any general-purpose repository that can accept a zip file (with some coding, repository services can do more with RO-Crates)

 - Download for well-described data objects complete with metadata from a repository rather than just a zip or file with no metadata